-chinese brown sauce with stir fry vegs
+chinese brown sauce recipe best stir fry homemade noodles casserole wood spoon

 Some of my earliest childhood memories center around Asian food.
 But not just any Asian food.
 I’m talking about the food at the Golden Dragon restaurant in Boise Ida., the city of my birth, and the home of tiny pork ribs swimming in the most beautiful and delicious brown sauce with a sprinkling of sesame seeds.To my 7-year-old sense of fine cuisine, that dish was to die for.
 My favorite thing in the whole, wide world!